davisjustinw/cooktree/dev_log.md

 [x] message for login failure
 [x] weird pending request on login auth.js:15
 [x] serialize session

+# 20 March
 [x] validations on user signup
   [x] email is email format
   [x] email not taken
   [x] username not taken
   [x] password present

-  - if no avatar add avatar based on username
+  [x] if no avatar add avatar based on username

+# 21 March
+* fix links in nav drawer for connections and recipes

 * connections